NihalAgarwal/Windows-Wi-Fi-Manager/README.md

 #### Version = '0.2.0' :
 ##### Bugs (Reported by the users):
-It is the lasted version, still collecting bugs and errors and to be fixed in future version (I will list out the bugs after new version is ready to deploy.)
+It is the latest version, still collecting bugs and errors and to be fixed in future version (I will list out the bugs after new version is ready to deploy.)